 How to File SR-22 Documentation in Michigan: Your insurance company will file the SR-22 certificate with the state for you.
 For the next 3 years, you need to keep your insurance policy active with no lapse in coverage.

 Yes, personal injury protection (PIP) is required in Michigan.
 Drivers in Michigan are usually required to have at least $250,000 of PIP coverage for medical expenses, though there are some exceptions for drivers with Medicare or Medicaid.

 For instance, policyholders with Medicare Parts A and B can opt out of PIP insurance if the other members of their household have their own auto insurance or health insurance that covers auto accidents.
-Similarly, drivers with Medicaid can purchase $50,000 in PIP if their household members have another auto or health insurance policy that covers crashes.… read full answer
+Similarly, drivers with Medicaid can purchase $50,000 in PIP if their household members have another auto or health insurance policy that covers crashes.
+Michigan also offers higher PIP limits, including a $500k limit and an option for unlimited coverage.… read full answer

 Personal injury protection helps ensure that everyone on the road in Michigan has some financial assistance for medical expenses in the event of a collision.
 Drivers in no-fault states are required to have PIP because they are restricted in terms of when they can sue another driver for compensation after an accident.
 That means PIP coverage is their first line of defense if they face hospital bills or a long recovery from an injury.